WorkDisputes Logo

 Time limits and remedies

-• Claims are usually 3 months less 1 day from the act.
+• Claims must be brought within 3 months less 1 day of the discriminatory act.

-• Compensation can include injury to feelings and financial loss.
+• A typical discrimination at work payout includes compensation for injury to feelings and financial loss.

 Common questions